Biodiversity Net Gain FAQs - Frequently Asked Questions

 What happens if the details of any off-site provision aren’t known at application stage?
 Can it be conditioned, with an e.g., provided within the submitted metric?

 Yes, it will be the developer’s responsibility to find a suitable location for off-site BNG delivery.
 This land will need to be legally secured and managed for the duration of the BNG period.
-We expect more information on the planning application process, including what the requirements for biodiversity net gain information will be at planning application stage, to be set out in the forthcoming additional guidance.
+Further information on the planning application process, including requirements for biodiversity net gain information at planning application stage, is set out in Paragraph: 009 Reference ID: 74-009-2023 of the BNG PPG

 There is no requirement to hold a local register, although you may find it useful to do so.
 Some LPAs are setting their own requirements for landowners that want to feature on the ‘local register’.